-A corollary of the Efficient Market Hypothesis (EMH) is that consistent risk-adjusted excess returns are impossible to realize via market timing since security prices reflect all available information and react only to new information not available to fundamental and technical analysis.
+The Efficient Market Hypothesis (EMH) says that market timing can not give you consistent risk-adjusted excess returns because security prices take into account all the information that is available and only react to new information that is not available to fundamental or technical analysis.

-Although there are several variations of EMH, known as weak, semi-strong, and strong, one thing is certain: it is the biggest farce in the history of finance and economics.
-In this brief article, I will attempt to prove this.
-But first I will mention George Soros, one of the most famous opponents of EMH in his books and articles.
-For example, Soros has stated that:
+Although there are several variations of EMH, known as weak, semi-strong, and strong, one thing is certain: this could be the biggest farce in the history of finance and economics.
+First, I will mention George Soros, one of the most famous opponents of EMH, in his books and articles.

 Events have conclusively demonstrated the inadequacy of the efficient market hypothesis.